Duet3D/RepRapFirmware/BuildInstructions.md

 **Important!**

 RepRapFirmware is built from several Github projects.
 You need to use compatible branches of these projects.
-As at 18 March 2019, the current (version 2.03 beta) source code is on these branches:
+As at 18 March 2019, the current (version 2.03beta2+1) source code is on these branches:

 - RepRapFirmware: dev
 - CoreNG: dev